quamotion/docs/index.rst

 Introducing Quamotion
 =====================

 Quamotion is a test automation framework for use with native, hybrid and mobile web apps.
-It automates iOS and Android apps using the WebDriver protocol
+It automates iOS and Android apps on real devices (iOS, Android), simulators (iOS) and emulators (Android), using the WebDriver protocol.

 How it works
 """"""""""""